 The orange and black body of the adult Orange-Patched Smoky Moth looks very similar to a group of beetles that harbor a toxin, making them distasteful to anything that may want to eat them.
-The Orange-Patched Smoky Moth is believed to have a chemical defense, too, but this highly visible mimicry is effective without effort.
+The Orange-Patched Smoky Moth is believed to have a chemical defense, too, but this highly visible mimicry is pretty effective without any other efforts.
 This species of moth looks almost identical to the Yellow-and-Black Lichen Moth, save for the black all along the Smoky moth's inner wings.
-The antennae of the Orange-Patched Smoky Moth are black with fringe.
-The wings, though solidly colored, are actually translucent, a quality that is not easy to see when all wings are overlapping.
+The antennae of the Orange-Patched Smoky Moth are black with a comb-like fringe.
+The wings, though solidly colored, are translucent, a characteristic that is not easy to see when all wings are overlapping.

+Larvae are believed to eat dead leaves and live among the leaf litter on the ground.
 Adults are active in the daytime from late spring to mid-summer.
 They are thought to drink nectar.
-Larvae are believed to eat dead leaves and live among the leaf litter on the ground.
-Look for conspicuous adults in, or near, forests.
+Look for these conspicuous moths in, or near, forests.

 Scientific Name: Pyromorpha dimidiata

 Size (Adult; Length): 18mm to 28mm (0.70in to 1.09in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.